x5ilky/SkSFL/README.md

 ## Amalgamate

-**SkAm** is a tool that amalgamates the multiple modules into a single file that you can paste into your project.
+**StAm** is a tool that amalgamates the multiple modules into a single file that you can paste into your project.

 To download the tool, run `git clone https://github.com/x5ilky/SkSFL`, and use the below command in the root directory of the repository.